wbalbo/wbalbo/README.md

 </div>
 <br>

-- 🔭 I’m currently studying and trying to contribute with some open-source projects here.
+- 🔭 I’m studying and trying to contribute to open-source projects here.
-- 🌱 I’m currently learning more of my professional area, learning more .NET Core, SOLID principles, Design Patterns, and other cool things, I'll post new projects here in Github soon with my experiences.
+- 🌱 I’m currently learning more of my professional area, and other cool things, creating some MVPs and learning new techs using AIs.
-- 👯 I’m looking to collaborate on new and exciting projects in newer technologies, preferably in the .NET field.
+- 👯 I want to collaborate on new and exciting projects in newer technologies.

-If you have any questions please let me know, thanks!
+If you have any questions, please let me know.
+Thanks!

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)